Other than dropping off my ballot and going to the store, I kept things chill.

 The L.A.
 Freeway is a ridge run from Longs Peak to South Arapaho Peak and for someone who loves long-distance ridge runs, should really be on my list of things to crush.
 Only a few people have completed it – it’s not without its technical cruxes – and I think I’ve personally met all that have finished it, so it’s again odd I’ve never given it a go.

-Although, it’s older brother, the “Proper” Pffifner Traverse – Milner Pass to Berthound Pass seems even more to my liking.
+Although, it’s older brother, the “Proper” Pffifner Traverse – Milner Pass to Berthoud Pass seems even more to my liking.
 Instead of starting at Longs Peak, you start farther north at Milner Pass; instead of exiting the ridgeline at South Arapahoe, you take on the rest of the Indian Peaks on the ridge, then traverse the James Peak Wilderness entirely, ending at Berthoud Pass to the south.

 Or wth, do both!
-I don’t know if anyone has ever done the Milner to Berthound Pass ridge traverse proper (and certainly not unsupported), and it’s again a little curious why it hasn’t been done, given the large population center near it, and the obviousness of the line.
+I don’t know if anyone has ever done the Milner to Berthoud Pass ridge traverse proper (and certainly not unsupported), and it’s again a little curious why it hasn’t been done, given the large population center near it, and the obviousness of the line.

 Regardless, on this day, we started out scrambling up Mt Toll’s North Ridge route, which provided excellent scrambling, including a good, albeit short chimney pitch, and an even better face pitch afterwards.